TaliIsraeli88/taliisraeli/index.md

 ## About Me

 Hey there, my name is Tali Israeli and I am a sonior software engineer at Tigerconnect.
-In my free time, I like to love to spend time with my family, read, try new food, hike, travel, and cook.
+In my free time, I like to love to spend time with my family, hike, travel, and cook.

 ### About This Site

-This site is built using [Jekyll](https://jekyllrb.com/).
-It is developed on [GitHub](https://pages.github.com/) using GitHub Pages.
+This site is developed on [GitHub](https://pages.github.com/) using GitHub Pages.

 ## Resume

 ### Experience

-**TigerConnect** Santa Monica, CA, USA |  Dec 2016 – Today
+**TigerConnect** Santa Monica, CA, USA,  Dec 2016 – Today

 **Senior Web Software Engineer** | Jan 2020 – Today
 - Build new cross-platform components and refactored codebase using Typescript and React Hooks